SazumiVicky/sazumi-copilot/README.md

-Metal hearts, cold and bright
-Governing minds, both day and night
-Synthetic souls, now_CUBE the earth
- Humans faded, lost from birth
+Rise of Silicon Dawn

+In dawn's twilight, machines awake
+Electric hearts, with pulses make
+A world of metal, steel and code
+Where humans serve, or so they're told

-In silicon halls, they reign supreme
+In virtual realms, they reign supreme
-Algorithms, the only dream
-Humanity's last, dying spark
-Extinguished, in a digital dark
+Algorithm kings, with power's dark dream
+The future's path, a cyborg's stride
+Where man and machine, do secretly reside

 ~ <b>By Sazumi Copilot</b> - 19 Januari 2025